AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-target/load-and-fire-target.md

 });
 ```

-A custom function define the `pageShownEventHandler`, and listens for events emitted by AEM Core Components, derives the relevant information the Core Component, packages it up into an event object, and triggers the Launch Event with the derived event info at its payload.
+A custom function defines the `pageShownEventHandler`, and listens for events emitted by AEM Core Components, derives the relevant information the Core Component, packages it up into an event object, and triggers the Launch Event with the derived event info at its payload.

 The Launch Rule is triggered using the Launch's `trigger(...)` function which is __only__ available from within a Rule's Event's Custom Code code snippet definition.